Hong Kong Style Scrambled Eggs Recipe

 Whisk everything together until everything is evenly mixed together.

-Now turn your stovetop on medium-medium high heat and heat your pan.
+Now turn your stovetop on medium to medium-high heat and heat your pan.

 Wait until your pan starts to smoke before adding in your butter and then immediately pouring in your egg mixture to the pan.